Bonmiuken/CookiesMinecraft/README.md

 - Go to the "Mods" page.
 - Click "Import .zip/.dll", select only the "CookiesMinecraft.dll" file, and click "Confirm".
 Done!

-2. (If you are not using LeviLauncher)
-- Press the Windows + R key combination.
-- Type "%localappdata%" and press Enter.
-- Navigate to your Minecraft Bedrock game directory.
-- Create a new folder named "mods" (if it doesn't exist).
-- Copy both "vcruntime140_1.dll" and "CookiesMinecraft.dll" into that folder.
-Done!

 ================= DISCLAIMER =================
 - This mod is for educational and research purposes only.
 - The developer is not responsible for any game crashes, data loss, or account bans resulting from using this mod with cracked versions.